cfcurtis/nuitka-wx-app/README.md

-Update: This worked randomly after a while.
-No idea why, but I'll leave it here as an example of a wxPython + Nuitka app that can be notarized.

 # Nuitka macOS Notarization Test App

+This worked randomly after a while.
+No idea why, maybe something changed on the Apple end?
+It started working when I fixed the segfault on close issue, but even when I undid that change it still passed notarization.

+I'll leave this here as an example of a wxPython + Nuitka app that can be notarized.

+## Original description of issue

 Minimal example test app to illustrate the issue with notarizing a Nuitka-compiled macOS app.